awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 1. \(Optional\) If you want to allow only authorized users to access resources in your AWS Managed Microsoft AD directory, you can optionally choose the **Selective authentication** check box\.
 For general information about selective authentication, see [Security Considerations for Trusts](https://technet.microsoft.com/pt-pt/library/cc755321(v=ws.10).aspx) on Microsoft TechNet\.

-1. For **Conditional forwarder**, type the IP address of your on\-premises DNS server\.
-If you have previously created conditional forwarders, you can type the FQDN of your on\-premises domain instead of a DNS IP address\.
+1. For **Conditional forwarder**, type the IP address of your self\-managed DNS server\.
+If you have previously created conditional forwarders, you can type the FQDN of your self\-managed domain instead of a DNS IP address\.

-1. \(Optional\) Choose **Add another IP address** and type the IP address of an additional on\-premises DNS server\.
+1. \(Optional\) Choose **Add another IP address** and type the IP address of an additional self\-managed DNS server\.
 You can repeat this step for each applicable DNS server address for a total of four addresses\.

 1. Choose **Add**\.

-1. If the DNS server or the network for your on\-premises domain uses a public \(non\-RFC 1918\) IP address space, go to the **IP routing** section, choose **Actions**, and then choose **Add route**\.
-Type the IP address block of your DNS server or on\-premises network using CIDR format, for example 203\.0\.113\.0/24\.
-This step is not necessary if both your DNS server and your on\-premises network are using RFC 1918 IP address spaces\.
+1. If the DNS server or the network for your self\-managed domain uses a public \(non\-RFC 1918\) IP address space, go to the **IP routing** section, choose **Actions**, and then choose **Add route**\.
+Type the IP address block of your DNS server or self\-managed network using CIDR format, for example 203\.0\.113\.0/24\.
+This step is not necessary if both your DNS server and your self\-managed network are using RFC 1918 IP address spaces\.
 **Note**
 When using a public IP address space, make sure that you do not use any of the [AWS IP address ranges](https://ip-ranges.amazonaws.com/ip-ranges.json) as these cannot be used\.